Man Utd striker Cavani struggling with tendon injury

 Manchester United striker Edinson Cavani has revealed the injury that kept him out of the defeat to Manchester City is a recurrence of tendon damage.

-The striker was omitted from Uruguay's squad for World Cup qualifiers against Argentina and Bolivia following the setback.
+The striker was omitted from Uruguay's squad for World Cup qualifiers against Argentina and Bolivia after the setback.

 Cavani says the injury is one he was also troubled by in pre-season but did not shed any light on how long he might be sidelined for.